yonkeltron/rust-linux-systems-programming/src/rust-linux-systems-programming.md

 ---

-# Safety
+# Safety baked into types

-- Affine types
+Affine types

 - From [affine logic](https://en.wikipedia.org/wiki/Affine_logic), a substructural logic
 - Values may be used at most once

+If this sounds weird, it's because it is.
+Weirdly wonderful.

+---

+# Safety enforced by the compiler

-- Borrow checker
+Borrow checker

 - Makes sure your code doesn't use values it shouldn't
 - Higher learning curve

-  - Added to D, being added to Swift
+Added to D, being [added to Swift](https://github.com/apple/swift/blob/main/docs/OwnershipManifesto.md).

+---

+# Evern more of Rust's safety mechanisms

 - Compile-time memory management with lifetimes
   - Compiler does the hard work for you
   - Fine-grained control, without `malloc` and `free` details.